A traffic stop on Interstate 90 near Ritzville yielded nearly 2 1/2 pounds of packaged cocaine and led to the arrest of two men recently.

 Devore, the driver, had a misdemeanor warrant for driving while suspended.
 Pyne, his passenger, also had a suspended license, so troopers impounded the Jeep, which was registered to a woman in the 2400 block of East Rowan Avenue in Spokane.

-While doing an “inventory” on the Jeep, troopers found a duffel bag open with what appeared to be a brick of packaged drugs visible.
-Detectives located packages of cocaine that weighed 1,079 grams, according to court documents.
+While doing an "inventory" on the Jeep, troopers found a duffel bag open with what appeared to be a brick of packaged drugs visible.
+Detectives say Devore said he'd picked up Rudolph with the bag in Seattle.
+He gave them permission to search the Jeep, detectives say, and they located packages of cocaine that weighed 1,079 grams, according to court documents.

 Pyne has a previous federal felony conviction for bank robbery in California.
 He said nothing in the Jeep belonged to him.
 Agents with the Drug Enforcement Administration filed papers Friday seeking to charge the men with possession of cocaine with intent to distribute.